 As elegant as the "show cut" looks, it just isn't practical for the majority of people.

-This is why many Shih Tzu owners will choose a shorter cut.
+This is why many Shih Tzu pet parents will choose a shorter cut.

-A Shih Tzu still looks adorable with a short cut, but the time it takes to care for their hair is greatly reduced.
+A Shih Tzu still looks adorable even with a short haircut, but the real benefit is the time it takes to care for their hair is significantly reduced.

-Let's take a look at the differences between these Shih Tzu haircuts.
+Let's take a look at the differences between these three popular Shih Tzu haircuts.

 The Top Knot